-Is Section 38 of th YES NO UNCERTAIN If YES or UNCERTAIN, explain: UNCERTAIN, Western Cape for comment Will the develope the NHRA?
-Will the development impact on any national estate referred to in Section 3(2) of the NHRA?
-If YES or UNCERTAIN, explain: Will any building or structure older than 60 years be affected in any way?
-YES NO UNCERTAIN
+Is Section 38 of th ne NHRA applicable to the proposed development?
+YES NO UNCERTAIN If YES or UNCERTAIN, explain: N/A. However, please note that a copy of the Basic Assessment will be provided to Heritage Western Cape for comment.
+Will the developr the NHRA? nent impact on any national estate referred to in Section 3(2) of YES NO UNCERTAIN If YES or UNCERTAIN, explain: Will any building or structure older than 60 years be affected in any way?
+YES NO UNCERTAIN If YES or UNCERTAIN, explain: , , ns of culturally or historically significant elements, as defined in HRA, including Archaeological or paleontological sites, on or ) to the site? ¥ E\$ NO UNCERTAIN

-If YES or UNCERTAIN, explain: ns of culturally or historically significant elements, as defined in IHRA, including Archaeological or paleontological sites, on or) to the site? ¥ ES NO UNCERTAIN If YES or UNCERTAIN, explain: The proposed mast has no impact on archaeological or Please see Appendix G1 for the Heritage Screener comp esources.
+The proposed mast has no impact on archaeological or paleontological resources.
+Please see Appendix G1 for the Heritage Screener compiled by CTS Heritage.